+Figure 6.10: Viewing AD domain details

 Insert image B42024_06_10 .png

 The AD services run within the Netlogon Windows Service.
 The ADWS service is a web service used by the PowerShell AD cmdlets to communicate with the AD.
 AD relies on DNS as a locator service enabling AD clients and DCs to find DCs.
 All three must be up and running for you to manage AD using Powershell.
 In step 4, you check all three services which look like this: